FosForNyak/Learn-degree-and-root-Python/README.md

 4) In this one we write the code.
 5) Run.

-Or just download the CODE.py file and run it with your editor.
+Or just any other run the given code :/